iraklein/uafbl/DEVELOPMENT.md

 ## Purpose
 These standards prevent the recurring TypeScript/ESLint issues that cause frequent breakages and development friction.

+## 🚨 CRITICAL REMINDERS

+### Player ID Assignment - DO NOT FORGET!
+**ALWAYS use IDs under 2000 for new player creation**
+- Basketball Monster imports will use IDs 6000-7000+
+- Manual player additions must use 1-1999 range
+- Check existing implementation in `/api/players` route before making changes
+- This prevents database conflicts and data corruption

 ## TypeScript Guidelines

 ### ✅ DO: Practical Type Safety